-- (12) Every plan must be accompanied by a 6-inch Ordnance Survey map which indicates clearly the boundaries of the area and the boundaries of the compartments and subcompartments into which the area is divided; it will also give compartment numbers and areas and subcompartment letters. - (13) On large estates additional maps may be desirable for the estate's own use giving details of species and Planting Year boundaries, and also in support of planting, thinning and fire plans and road building programmes.
+- (12) Every plan must be accompanied by a 6-inch Ordnance Survey map, or 1:10 000 map when it becomes available, which indicates clearly and accurately the boundaries of the area and the boundaries of the compartments and subcompartments into which the area is divided; it will also give compartment numbers and areas and subcompartment letters. - (13) On large estates additional maps may be desirable for the estate's own use giving details of species and Planting Year boundaries, and also in support of planting, thinning and fire plans and road building programmes.
 These additional maps are most conveniently prepared on photo-copy maps.